-But why hire a CRO agency to boost lagging sales when so many excellent CRO tools are available?
-Can’t you just leverage the do-it-yourself approach and get the same results?
+But why hire a CRO agency to boost flagging sales when so many excellent CRO tools are readily available?
+Can’t you leverage the do-it-yourself approach and get the same results?

 At The Good, we often speak with ecommerce marketing executives who are wrestling with that decision.
-After all, if you can spend less and get the same results… save the money.
+After all, if you can spend less and get the same results, you’ll obviously opt to save the money.

-In this article we’ll look at both sides of the CRO agency versus CRO tools battle.
-It’s no secret that I’m a believer in the value of dedicated CRO agencies, but my aim here is to deliver the arguments for and against as objectively as I can.
-I’m a CRO advocate because I’ve seen the results proper conversion rate optimization procedures can deliver.
+In this Insight, we’ll look at both sides of the CRO agency versus CRO tools battle.
+Our aim here is to deliver the arguments for and against as objectively as we can, so you can make the right decision that fits the needs of your business.

 Tools take care of the tactical.
-They take care of measuring the statistical significance of a test and serving up the right variant.
-They help me perform testing procedures in one day that may have taken months to complete (if they were possible at all) not too many years ago.
+They take care of measuring the statistical significance of a test and serving up the winning variant.
+They help perform testing procedures in a single day that may have taken months to complete (if they were possible at all) just a few years ago.

 CRO tools provide plenty of value when it comes to the technical challenges of conversion optimization… but tools and tactics will only get you so far.